tburg/misc-ansible/README.md

 Misc ansible things:

-local.yml tests for amz2, amz.yml tests for a network
+local.yml tests for OS, OS yml tests for a network